ology/Nutrients-DB/Readme.md

 Alphabetical web interface into the classic USDA nutrition database

-To use this, first unzip the Nutrients-DB.zip file.
-This is composed of a required sqlite database.
+To use this, first unzip the nutrients.sqlite.zip file.

+You will need a webserver installed, so I recommend doing this:

+  > sudo cpan Plack

-Then just run the psgi app with a webserver like this:
+Then run the psgi app with a webserver like this:

   > plackup bin/app.psgi